| HONESTe Online Consumer Identity Tips

 discrepancy.
 They may be delayed in the post office, or re-directed

-Don't keep credit card numbers on your computer.
+to another location.
+Protect credit card numbers Don't keep credit card numbers on your computer.
 That's an

 invitation for hackers.
 Instead, make a list of all your credit cards,